Skip to Content

 Do a baby horse’s white markings change?

-No. While the base coat color changes as the foal sheds, white facial markings (like stars and blazes) and leg markings (like socks and stockings) are permanent from birth.
+No. While the base coat color changes as the foal sheds, white facial markings (like stars and blazes) and leg markings (like socks and stockings) are permanent from birth and do not change.

 Why do bay foals look like chestnuts when they are born?

 Bay foals are born with light-colored lower legs rather than the black points seen on adult bays.
-Because their bodies are reddish-brown and their legs are pale, they are frequently mistaken for chestnut foals until their first shed.
+Because their bodies are reddish-brown and their legs are pale, they are frequently mistaken for chestnut foals until their first shed brings in the signature black leg points.